CSFAlliance/CSFAlliance.github.io/massing.md

 ![Each point with 9 function scores](assets/weighing.png)

-Each point with 9 function scores
+Each point with 9 function scores.

 ### Growing Algorithm
 Now after having a score for each point, we can use a growing algorithm for placing the best possible function in each voxel.
 This algorithm can be, with a shortcut trough the turn, described as follows: